 We're Supernormal, a design collaborative built to translate the potential of big data into the design of small places.
 We use data analysis to make design more repeatable and rigorous.
-Our projects range from analyses at the planning scale, to studies of urban data sets and development processes, to architectural design and prototypes, to patterns for infill development, to better automating this spatial analysis.
+Our projects range from analysis at the planning scale, to studies of urban data sets and development processes, to architectural design and prototypes, to patterns for infill development, to better automating this spatial analysis.

 We think that the two most important things to understand for design and planning are change over time and change over location.
 This requires that we pay careful attention to urban types and the constraints of physical development.
 We sit at the intersection of disciplines and bring together observations and agendas that we think are important for design but not always practiced in the real world.
 Read more about our principles for practice here.